mosbth/cdatabase/README.md

 v0.1.x (latest)

+* Added unittesting and made it work on Travis.
 * Added support for group by clause.
 * Reformatted config-files with comments.
 * Double check that lastInsertId works.